 Lancaster's Charter

-In 1193 King Richard I granted the town its very first royal charter, a game-changer that set Lancaster on a path to prosperity.
-With this charter came exciting privileges: the right to host a weekly market and an annual fair.
+In 1193 John, Count of Mortain (later King John) granted the town its very first royal charter, a game-changer that set Lancaster on a path to prosperity.
+With this charter came privileges including the right to host a weekly market.
 Suddenly, Lancaster became a magnet for merchants, traders, and bustling crowds from all around the region.
 These lively gatherings didn’t just boost trade, they transformed Lancaster into a thriving hub of commerce and community.
-Over time, these rights gave the town more independence and prestige, paving the way for Lancaster to grow into a self-governing borough with real clout.
+Over time, these rights gave the town more independence and prestige, paving the way for Lancaster to grow into a self-governing borough.

 TRADE MEETS TRADITION...